Non-Human Identity (NHI)

 The coupled rows are where the credential string IS the identity — rotation is identity rotation.
 See Identity-Credential Coupling for implications.

-Why NHI Matters for Agentic AI
+Why NHI matters for agentic AI

-3. Autonomy: Unlike a human who can be asked to justify an action, an agent may exercise credentials in ways that are opaque without purpose-built tracing.
+3. Autonomy.
+Unlike a human who can be asked to justify an action, an agent may exercise credentials in ways that are opaque without purpose-built tracing.

 Scale evidence (triangulated)